Thank you for your feedback

 If you would like an individual response from the team, please reach out using the details below.

-Our team will also be at the following places to chat to you about the Draft Strategy
+Our team were out at the following places to chat to you about the Draft Strategy

 If you need a language interpreter, call the Translating and Interpreting Service (TIS National) on 131 450 to speak to an interpreter.
 Ask them to phone Yarra Ranges Council on 1300 787 624